andrewkibet/Jcompose/JCompose/README.md

 Settings or Options: Displays additional features without cluttering the main UI.
 User Account Information: Shows user profile details and actions (like logout).

+## Networking in Android Development
+Networking in Android refers to communication between an Android app and external servers or APIs over the internet.
+It allows apps to fetch or send data, enabling features like retrieving user data, posting updates, and syncing with cloud services.

+🔹 Common Use Cases:
+Fetching data from RESTful APIs (e.g., weather, news, user profiles)

+Uploading/downloading files (images, videos, PDFs)

+Real-time communication (chat apps, live notifications)

+Authentication and authorization (OAuth, Firebase)